 While we are talking about stakeholders, there is another consideration, safety, particularly when descending.
 I’m all in favour of enjoying the thrills of fast descents but you can have just as much fun at 80% of your maximum downhill speed as you can flat out.
 Descents around the world vary and are designed differently and it is easy to misjudge cornering speeds.
 Being a long way from home is also not the best place to let your downhill ego take control both on tour and training for one!

 It’s worth thinking about the implications of being part of a group.
 Cycling can be a very solitary pastime but it is also a wonderful social activity.
 You will find that the interactions you have with the group will add a great deal to your enjoyment.
 A bit of give and take, mutual support both on and off the bike spread the happiness bugs and builds connections.

 Science has rapidly advanced our understanding of training, however, you can train “scientifically” for your tour and still get it wrong.
-We need to be discerning and do the sort of training that is appropriate for our event, and that is quite possibly very different to how you might train at present.
+We need to be discerning and do the sort of training that is appropriate for our event, and that is quite possibly very different from how you might train at present.
 Over the past few years, Jo Palazetti from Turbo Studio has been at hand to provide this scientific approach with her bespoke programs for our riders.
 Employing a ‘coach’ with a clear understanding of how to use wattage as a guide can be invaluable.
 Angus Burrell from FTP Training can help with personalised coaching.